ripgooglewave/Walle/README.md

 Malmö, Sweden, Sep 20 2016.

 Meet Walle.
-Walle is an Mbot Ranger from Makeblock
+Walle is an Mbot Ranger from Makeblock.
 His brain is the Auriga, a chip from Makeblock based on the ATMega2560 Arduino chip.

 (see http://www.makeblock.com/robot-kit-series-STEM/mbot-ranger)